leimao/Frozen-Graph-TensorFlow/TensorFlow_v2/README.md

 TensorFlow 1.x provided interface to freeze models via `tf.Session`.
 However, since TensorFlow 2.x removed `tf.Session`, freezing models in TensorFlow 2.x had been a problem to most of the users.

-In this repository, a simple concrete example has been implemented to demonstrate how to freeze models in TensorFlow 2.x.
+In this repository, several simple concrete examples have been implemented to demonstrate how to freeze models and run inference using frozen models in TensorFlow 2.x.
 The frozen models are also fully compatible with inference using TensorFlow 1.x, TensorFlow 2.x, ONNX Runtime, and TensorRT.

 ## Usages